BPHL-Molecular/Talbot/README.md

 # Talbot
-A Nextflow pipeline for pang genome analyses including phylogenic tree.
+A Nextflow pipeline for pan genome analyses including phylogenic tree.
 The pipeline is a upgraded version of the pipeline fl_cg_snp.

 ## Prerequisites
 Nextflow should be installed.
 The detail of installation can be found in https://github.com/nextflow-io/nextflow.